sailfishos-open/hwcrypt/README.md

 - `signkg --name=KEY`: sign input data with the specified key.

-As used by Android, signed data is padded by one byte with zero value on the left and as many bytes with zero value on the right to match key size - 256 bytes.
+In the original version of hwcrypt, signed data is padded by one byte with zero value on the left and as many bytes with zero value on the right to match key size - 256 bytes.
 Implementation limits maximal data allowed to be signed to 255 bytes.
 However, as main usage is targeting 32 byte keys